 The second type of scholarship is called an "On Campus" scholarship.
 These are awarded to students who are participating in Army ROTC and have demonstrated their desire and ability to be leaders.
 They are merit based (high GPA, high physical fitness scores, and leadership potential) and are awarded in increments of 3.5, 3, 2.5, or 2 year scholarships.

 National Guard or Army Reserve soldiers, there are scholarships designed specifically for you.
 Those scholarships are designed to provide tuition and fees, books, and stipend above and beyond what the tuition assistance will provide in each state.
 If your tuition assistance pays 100% of your tuition and fees, then the scholarship can be applied to your room and board costs.

 - 100% Tuition and Fees

 - $1200 per year for Books

-- Seniors $500 per month for 10 months of school
+- Monthly Stipend for Freshmen, Sophomores, Juniors, and Seniors - $420 per month for 10 months

 If you are awarded a 4 year or 3AD scholarship (from the National Board) to Creighton, you will receive Free Room and Board while on scholarship.

 To be eligible for an Army ROTC Scholarship, you must meet the following requirements:

 - U.S. Citizen

 - Age - Between 17 to 26 years old